HighCapable/KavaRef/docs-source/src/en/library/kavaref-extension.md

 #### Class Object Reference

-Referring to Java Class in Kotlin requires writing a very long statement, such as `MyClass::class.java`, which you can simplify in the following ways.
+Referring to a Java Class in Kotlin requires writing a very long statement, such as `MyClass::class.java`, which you can simplify in the following way.

 > The following example